isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1137.md

 ---
-title: LFSuite Version 6.0-Package A [Automate] - (2x Digital Ordering + Analytics)
+title: Optimize your F&B business productivity and operational efficiency with DinePlan, our integrated suite of solutions offered under LFSuite.
+Our cloud-hybrid POS encompasses digital ordering, waiter ordering, customer ordering and payment.
+Additional modules include procurement and inventory management, central kitchen management and catering capabilities.
+All data and configurations are centrally managed by DineConnect, where we will also provide intuitive sales and analytical reports for you.
 permalink: /productivity-solutions-grant/solutionrepo/solution1137
 ---

 ### Description

-Optimize your F&B business productivity and operational efficiency with DinePlan, our integrated suite of solutions offered under LFSuite.
-Our cloud-hybrid POS encompasses digital ordering, waiter ordering, customer ordering and payment.
-Additional modules include procurement and inventory management, central kitchen management and catering capabilities.
-All data and configurations are centrally managed by DineConnect, where we will also provide intuitive sales and analytical reports for you.
+200816700E

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_LevelFive_Annex_3_CR_wef_29_July_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria